 - 1/8 teaspoon ground ginger

 - Add lentils and water to pot.
 Simmer about 25 minutes until tender, but not mushy.
 Check them often and make sure to take them off heat and drain as soon as they are tender.
 Pour back into the pot and set aside.

-- Meanwhile, in another pot, add carrots, onion and garlic, cover with water by an inch or two and simmer until tender...about 15-20 minutes.
-(It may take a few minutes less or more depending on how small or large you cut the veggies).
+- Meanwhile, in another pot, add carrots, onion and garlic, cover with water by an inch or two and simmer until tender...about 15 to 20 minutes.
+(It may take a few minutes more or less depending on how small or large you cut the veggies).

 - Pour the sauce over the cooked lentils and stir to combine.

 - If your sauce is too thin, simmer the lentils in the sauce uncovered for a few minutes to thicken up.
-Or, alternately, if your sauce is too thick, you can add a tbsp or two of water and mix.
-Mine was perfect as is.
+Or, alternately, if your sauce is too thick, you can add a tablespoon or two of water and mix.

 *If you need to avoid all nightshades, omit the chili powder.

 Amount Per Serving: Calories: 253Total Fat: 1gUnsaturated Fat: 0gSodium: 79mgCarbohydrates: 49gFiber: 16gSugar: 19gProtein: 13g